Page Contributor(s): Bruce Hamilton, La Quinta, CA, USA; Stacy Topping, Tacoma, WA, USA

 Ride 8.7 miles gaining 3,060’ to elevation 10,862 at 6.4% average grade.

 This one is truly an outlier.
 Tucked away in deep southern Colorado, near its border with New Mexico, this fabulous bike climb begins just north of Pagosa Springs (elevation 7,126’; pop.
 1,940 in 2017).
 We made the long trek down to southern Colorado just to document this climb.
-The climb is wonderful, but not such that it justifies a trip just to do the climb, unless you are completing the US Top 100 Bike Climbs, of course.
+The climb is wonderful, but not such that it justifies a trip just to do the climb, unless you are completing the US Top 100 Bike Climbs, of course - Wolf Creek is ranked #84 on the US Hardest Climbs list.

-Wolf Creek Pass (not the album by C.W.
-McCall, by the way) is one of the most isolated Top 100 climbs and the furthest south in Colorado by a good stretch.
+Wolf Creek Pass is one of the most isolated Top 100 climbs and the furthest south in Colorado by a good stretch.
 The climb ends at Wolf Creek Pass, elevation 10,857 ending 1 mile short of Wolf Creek Ski Resort.
 This pass averages more snowfall than any other resort in Colorado and is one of the three Top 100 U.S. Climbs to pass over the Continental Divide.

 Climb begins by riding north on Hwy 160 15 miles north of Pagosa Springs.